markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 The `product` function can be coded the same way, but you need to use `MulAssign` and `One` traits.

-## Finding arithmetic mean of elements
+## Finding arithmetic mean of items

 Like `min` and `max` functions the `average` can't handle empty arrays, so it should return an optional value.